CazSyd/IBS-Strategy/README.md

 This project is for educational and research purposes only.
 Trading involves significant risk and past performance does not guarantee future returns.

-The information and publications are not intended to be and do not constitute financial advice, investment advice, trading advice or any other advice or recommendation of any sort.
-The publisher also does not warrant that such information and publications are accurate, up to date or applicable to the circumstances of any particular case.
+The publication is not intended to be and do not constitute financial advice, investment advice, trading advice or any other advice or recommendation of any sort.
+The publisher also does not warrant that the publication is accurate, up to date or applicable to the circumstances of any particular case.

 ---